Jack-Eatock/COMP1004_WebApp/README.md

 ![GitHub Logo](https://i.gyazo.com/79a139607770794a6b18a1960b4b5c57.png)

 ## Requirements:
-I was asked to develop a single web page application with a two dimensional game built in.
-Using:
+I was asked to develop a single web page application with a two dimensional game built Using:
   * CSS
   * HTML
   * JavaScript ( I decided to also use the P5 library )